CoorpAcademy/aws-batch-triggering-lambda/README.md

 This Lambda is to trigger a job on AWS batch from a Lambda.

-This lambda can be triggered by a standard event (from a cloudwatch cron for instance, and a lambda call) or by a kinesis message.
+This lambda can be triggered by a standard event (from a cloudwatch cron for instance, and a lambda call) , by a kinesis message or by a SNS message.